Hansel and Gretel (opera): Act 3

 Suddenly they notice behind them a glorious gingerbread house.
-The roof is slated with cakes, the windows are of licorice, and the walls are decorated with cookies.
+The roof is slated with cakes, the windows are of liquorice, and the walls are decorated with cookies.
 On the left side is an oven, on the right side is a cage, and around it is a fence of gingerbread children.
 Unable to resist temptation, they take a little bit of the house and nibble on it.